 What is an emergency fund and why does it matter?

 You should make a list of scenarios that qualify as an emergency as your definition may change over time.
-This may help if you’re an impulsive spender who may be tempted to spend on events that are urgent, but not true emergencies.
+This could help if you’re an impulsive spender who may be tempted to spend on events that are urgent, but not true emergencies.

 How much should be saved in an emergency fund?

-Three to six months worth of expenses
+Three to six months of expenses

-Six to nine months worth of expenses
+Six to nine months of expenses

 Nine months or more worth of expenses